Opinion: Edge computing will turn the cloud upside down

 The systems use sensors to generate continuous data streams, which are then analysed to allow companies to streamline production processes, test and improve product properties, or prepare predictive maintenance scenarios.

 Issues such as cryptocurrency, blockchain or cashless transactions are triggering innovations in the financial industry.
 The use of the related new technologies, such as artificial intelligence (AI), call for secure and powerful IT systems.

-Edge data centres, strategically close to financial service providers, permit the shortest response times and a secure automation of transactions.
+Edge data centers, strategically close to financial service providers, permit the shortest response times and a secure automation of transactions.

-The IT industry now offers edge and cloud data centres that support all the needs of the financial sector right up to High Performance Computing (HPC).
+The IT industry now offers edge and cloud data centers that support all the needs of the financial sector right up to High Performance Computing (HPC).

 Developments like driverless vehicles, car sharing platforms or intelligent logistics software are changing the way people and goods move from one place to another.